Case Companion - Adult

 - a defendant enters a guilty or no contest plea, or

 At sentencing the judge decides the defendant's formal sentence and conditions of supervision if a defendant is sentenced to probation.
 All crime victims have a right to be present and make a statement at sentencing.
-Victims can attend the hearing in person, by phone or make a statement in writing.
+Victims can make a verbal statement or provide a statement in writing.
 The prosecutor can read your statement or provide it to the court; a victim's rights attorney can read your statement or you can select another person, such as a friend or family member to read your statement.
 Please be sure to call the District Attorney's Office the day before a sentencing hearing if you wish to attend and/or make a statement.

 The sentence ordered by the court will depend on the crimes, the facts of the case, and the criminal history of the defendant.
 Sentencing in Oregon is guided by many laws and administrative rules.
 Certain defendants may also be able to enter special programs depending on their offenses and criminal history.
 The laws controlling sentencing are complex.
 Please contact the prosecutor assigned to your case for more specific information about sentencing and the sentence a defendant is likely to receive from the court.